 All of the following chocolatiers are proud of their creative varieties and welcome you to assemble a 100-gram assortment of five or six chocolates.

 - Dumon: Perhaps Bruges' smoothest, creamiest chocolates are at Dumon, just off the Markt.
 Nathalie Dumon runs the store with Madame Dumon still dropping by to help make their top-notch chocolate daily and sell it fresh.
-The Dumons don't provide English labels because they believe it's best to describe their chocolates in person — and they do it with an evangelical fervor.
+The Dumons will happily describe their chocolates to you — and they do it with an evangelical fervor.
 Try a small mix-and-match box to sample a few out-of-this-world flavors, and come back for more of your favorites.
 The original location is just north of the Markt at Eiermarkt 6, while a bigger, glitzier Dumon branch is at Simon Stevinplein 11.
-While technically the Dumon flagship store, this lacks the family-run charm of the original.
-But they produce similar chocolates, offer additional types of pralines (including sugar-free varieties), and have a full coffee and hot chocolate bar.
+While technically their flagship store, it lacks the charm of the original.
+But they produce similar chocolates, offer additional types of pralines, and have a full coffee and hot chocolate bar.